 The building is unusual in that its iron construction allowed huge plate-glass windows and large open spaces.
 One wall inside is made of onyx that is, apparently, translucent in some lights.

 The Tugendhat family, German Jews, only got to live in the villa for a few years, fleeing to Switzerland in 1938.
 It was used by the Gestapo during the war and was damaged toward the end of the war.
-Afterwards, the Soviet army used it.
+Afterwards, the Soviet army took it over.
 Later it went through a number of other uses.
 Eventually it was renovated and is now a museum, run by the city of Brno.

 Touring the UNESCO sites in the Czech Republic

 The easiest way to see these UNESCO sites in the Czech Republic would be by car, since they’re all quite scattered.
-Don’t do what I did, though, and rush this trip.
-I was on my way from Ostrava to Prague, and I only had two days before my flight.
-In those two days, I tried to see all of these sights except Třebíč, which I saw last year on my way back from Romania.
-First of all, the driving will take some time, though the main highways are well-marked and well-maintained.
-Secondly, all of these places had additional sights worth seeing, especially Kutná Hora, Olomouc and Telč, and I would have liked more time to see them all well.
+Don’t do what I did, though, and try to fit too much in.
+The driving will always take longer than your GPS predicts, especially if you want to enjoy the scenery at all.
+The roads are good in Czechia, but twist and turn quite a bit at times.
+Secondly, all of these places had additional sights worth seeing, especially Cesky Krumlov, Kutná Hora, Olomouc and Telč, and I would have liked more time to see them all well.

 It’s easier, of course, to take a tour.
-These tours combine some, but not all, of these UNESCO sites in the Czech Republic.
+These tours from Prague combine some, but not all, of these UNESCO sites in the Czech Republic.